Salémata Latrine Project – Senegal

 In 2009, Salémata formally became a department, which now consists of six rural communities, hence creating a total population of approximately over 10,000 for the whole zone.

-The population is split in between the Pular, Mandinka and the Bassari ethnic groups.
+The population is split between the Pular, Mandinka and the Bassari ethnic groups.
 Agriculture forms the backbone of the local economy which primarily produces rice, corn, millet, onion, cotton and peanuts.
 The herding and selling of livestock also is a prime factor in their economy.

 This year Salémata built a 6-classroom high school.
-However, the lack of latrines has posed a problem for the students, leaving them to defecate in nearby fields and compounds, or to return home, when needing to go to the bathroom.
+However, the lack of latrines has posed a problem for the students, leaving them to defecate in nearby fields and compounds or to return home, when needing to go to the bathroom.

 This project will build 6 latrines, 3 for males and 3 for females, at the new high school in Salémata.

 The latrines will be dived into two blocks of stalls, with three blocks each.
 Each latrine will be 2 meters deep, containing metal rebar of sizes 8 and 6 and wood for support.
-Each latrine will be enclosed by cement walls with a zinc roof, which will help with the durability during rainy season.
+Each latrine will be enclosed by cement walls with a zinc roof, which will help with its durability during the rainy season.